300-276-Great Vocals

 Writer/Composer: Keith Reid / Gary Brooker / Matthew Fisher

-This internationally acclaimed Rock / Baroque Rock classic was not just a great Rock song from the 5-piece British group, it was a worldwide phenomenon!
-From the very beginning with its Hammond organ intro and Brooker’s stalwart. bluesy, pained vocal, it became ubiquitous in multitudes of cultural presentations, even with full orchestra.
-Making a huge splash in the 1960s, it has gained momentum ever since.
+This internationally acclaimed Rock / Baroque Rock / Psychedelic Pop classic was not just a great song from the 5-piece British group, it was a worldwide phenomenon!
+From the very beginning with its Hammond organ intro and Brooker’s sincere, bluesy, emotionally-pained vocal, it became ubiquitous in multitudes of cultural presentations, eventually culminating with full orchestra.
+Making a huge splash in the 1960s, its journey led to record sales of over 10 million copies. and it has gained momentum ever since.
 The melody is haunting, with its Bach-like Classical appeal, and through the years it has become one of the most popular songs of all time—in spite of its obscure lyrics which defy explanation…Awesome, Melancholy, and Superb!

 289. SMOOTH OPERATOR (1984)